wyfo/apischema/docs/data_model.md

 - `typing.TypedDict`

-: Hanlded as an object type, but it supports less fields metadata, as explained [here](json_schema.md#why-typeddict-doesnt-support-field-aliasing); in particular, there is no aliasing
+: Hanlded as an object type, but with a dictionary shape; fields metadata can be passed using `Annotated`

 - `typing.Any`